taiscoding/knowledge-base-system/docs/roadmap.md

 - **Knowledge graphs** for improved relationship modeling
 - **Distributed storage** for secure and efficient content management
 - **Federated learning** for privacy-preserving intelligence enhancement
+- **Circuit breaker optimizations** for fine-tuned fault tolerance

 ---

 *This roadmap is subject to change based on user feedback and technological developments.
-Last updated: June 2025.*
+Last updated: July 2025.*